openshift-knative/eventing-hyperfoil-benchmark/README.md

 Content of the PR:

-* `ce-requests.hf.yaml`: hyperfoil configuration to send CloudEvents
+* `ce-requests.hf.yaml`: Hyperfoil configuration to send CloudEvents
 * `vertx-receiver`: CloudEvents receiver
+* `timestamp-hyperfoil-extension`: Hyperfoil extension to add the timestamp step